SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-09-rethinking-npis.md

 He said that it's as if you had to roll a die each time you go to a public indoor venue to see if you get COVID-19.
 With a mask, you get COVID-19 if you roll a 1; without a mask, you get COVID-19 if you roll a 1 or a 2.
 So masks work: they cut the probability per unit time of infection by a factor of 2.
-But with Omicron it's still so high, that the virus rips through the population anyway.
-Whether you live or die is driven by vaccination.
+But with Omicron the infection risk is _still_ so high, that the virus rips through the population anyway.
+Whether you live or die is driven by&hellip; vaccination, of course.

 ## Leonhardt's Conclusion